-Give kids room to spread out by installing a worktable that runs along the entire wall.
+Give kids room to spread out by installing a worktable that runs along an entire wall.
 Have a carpenter cut lumber to fit the space, and use wall brackets to hang it.
-Make the space more fun by having the carpenter add a curve, like the one shown, to the outside edge.
+Make the surface more fun by having the carpenter add a curve, like the one shown, to the outside edge.

 Install two eye hooks on the wall and run a rope between them.
 Use clothespins to display art projects, cards, and other items.

-This heavy-duty workspace incorporates locker-style drawers for hiding away clutter and plenty of small crates and containers store school supplies but keep them accessible.
+This heavy-duty workspace incorporates locker-style drawers for hiding away clutter.
+Plenty of small crates and containers store school supplies but keep them accessible.
 The wall space holds paper dividers and a white board for reminders.